 In the past, Cenote San Lorenzo Oxman was one of Yucatan’s best-kept secrets.
-However, the word has got out and there are now a few tour buses that have started to make stops at this cenote.
+However, the word has gotten out and there are now a few tour buses that have started to make stops at this cenote.

 I recommend arriving early in the day to avoid the crowds.
 You will also be able to take the best photos early in the morning before the sun hits the water inside as this tends to make it glary.

-Hanging vines at Cenote San Lorenzo Oxman
+Cenote San Lorenzo Oxman

 ARRIVING AT CENOTE OXMAN

 Whether you arrive by car, bike, or taxi you’ll first have to pay the entrance fee at the entrance of Hacienda San Lorenzo Oxman before passing through the hotel garden to where the pool is located.

 There’s also a small souvenir market upon arriving with locally handmade trinkets and clothing on offer.

 Follow the stairs down towards the swimming pool and right behind the pool you will see a viewing platform where you can get an aerial perspective looking straight down into the cenote.